Michael-M-aher/location_picker_flutter_map/README.md

 <details>
 <summary>macOS</summary>

 On macOS you'll need to add the following entries to your Info.plist file (located under macOS/Runner) in order to access the device's location.
-Simply open your Info.plist file and add the following (make sure you update the description so it is meaningfull in the context of your App):
+Simply open your Info.plist file and add the following (make sure you update the description so it is meaningful in the context of your App):

 ``` xml
 <key>NSLocationUsageDescription</key>
 <string>This app needs access to location.</string>
 ```

 You will also have to add the following entry to the DebugProfile.entitlements and Release.entitlements files.
-This will declare that your App wants to make use of the device's location services and adds it to the list in the "System Preferences" -> "Security & Privace" -> "Privacy" settings.
+This will declare that your App wants to make use of the device's location services and adds it to the list in the "System Preferences" -> "Security & Privacy" -> "Privacy" settings.
 ```xml
 <key>com.apple.security.personal-information.location</key>
 <true/>